-5 Common Beard Mistakes and How to Avoid Them
+5 Common Beard Growing Mistakes

-- Common Beard Mistakes
+Common Beard Mistakes

-The following are some of the most common beard mistakes that you may come across throughout your bearded adventure.
+The following are some of the most common beard growing mistakes that you may come across throughout your bearded adventure.

-- Not Trimming or Shaping
+2. Not Trimming or Shaping Your Beard

-- Falling Prey to Beard Myths
+3. Falling Prey to Common Beard Myths

 There are quite a number of beard myths out there.
 A common one is that growing out a beard will make it more challenging for you to get a job.
 That’s simply untrue for most professions.
 In fact, studies have found that men with beards are perceived as being wiser, more serious, and are more likable.
 A nice-looking beard is seen as a sign that a man is healthy.
 If anything, having a beard will make you a more desirable candidate.
 Also, beards have been found to make men look more attractive, given the evolutionary signal that a man’s testosterone levels are through the roof.

-- Avoiding the Use of Beard Products
+4. Avoiding the Use of Beard Care Products

 Growing an all-natural beard is all well and fine, but avoiding the use of beard products is going to be to your beard’s detriment.
 Products like beard oils, balms, washes, conditioners, and others will help preserve your beard’s natural oils, keep the skin under it hydrated, and have it looking excellent.
 You will love your beard much more when you take care of it properly.

-- Washing It Every Day
+5. Washing It Every Day

 While you should be washing your beard regularly, it shouldn’t become a daily ritual.
 That is because when you shower, especially when you are using hot water, you are stripping the natural oils that are produced by your skin.
-The oil and sebum that normally nourishes and softens your beard are gone, leading to a dry beard that creates plenty of beard dandruff, or beardruff.
+The oil and sebum that normally nourishes and softens your beard are gone, leading to a dry beard that creates plenty of beard dandruff, or "beardruff."

 What is even worse is if you wash your beard every day using a shampoo that is meant to be used for the hair on your head.
 That will ensure you take all of the oils completely off of your beard.